Get E-Book

 }).listen(3000);

-That is an echo server.
-It echoes bytes directly and leaves message parsing to your code.
-A data chunk is bytes read by Node from the socket receive path.
-TCP keeps byte order, while application message boundaries belong above TCP.
-One write from the client can arrive as several chunks.
-Several writes can arrive as one chunk.
-Chapter 9.3 owns the TCP byte-stream behavior; node:net exposes it directly.
+A data chunk is whatever bytes Node read from the socket receive path for that event.
+TCP preserves byte order, but it does not preserve your application write boundaries.
+One client write can arrive as several chunks.
+Several client writes can arrive as one chunk.
+Chapter 9.3 covers TCP byte-stream behavior in depth. node:net exposes that behavior directly.

-Here is a delimiter parser kept intentionally small:
+Here is a tiny delimiter parser -

 let pending = '';